victor-smirnov/digital-philosophy/Artificial Intelligence.md

 Note that Physicalism is not always compatible with Computational Functionalism.
 You may find authors saying that "true consciousness" (substance consciousness) can't be fully implemented either in a digital computer at all, or in computers with specific (e.g. von-Neumann) architectures.
 One example of such argument is that "causal flow" in digital computers is very different from the biological systems, so causal flows _correlated with consciousness_ in biological systems is rather hard to reproduce in digital computers.

+## Observer in Ontologies ##

+So, functional consciousness (FnC) is the way to go, and it's actually the way how it's measured in medicine: by functions.
+Normal consciousness (full alertness), stupor, sopor, coma, where generic functions of consciousness are gradually repressed.
+Even coma, under certain conditions, may be considered a partially conscious state.

+Another easily visible function of consciousness is _attention_.
+Or, not exactly attention (that is also a function of consciousness), but how mental sates _become conscious_.
+Higher-Order Thoughts ([HOT](https://plato.stanford.edu/entries/consciousness-higher)) family of theories of consciousness, where (simply speaking) mental state becomes conscious if it's "referenced" in a currently conscious mental state and the referenced one becomes attented.

+One of the most complicated aspects of FnC is that consciousness is _self-referential_ (another function, again) and this property can be found in many (if not all) functions.
+For example, the Observer -- is both _who_ is watching and _what_ is being watched.
+Another example is _attention_.
+In one context it's a capability of the Observer to select objects.
+In another context attention may be pointed to _itself_ (to attention, not necessary to the Observer).

+More common phenomena of fitting Observer everywhere is [_antropomorphism_](https://en.wikipedia.org/wiki/Anthropomorphism).
+The more complex behavior an object may demonstrate, the likely is it being perceived by us as an Observer.
+That can be both explicit and _implicit_.
+Below is a brief GPT4-generated list of related phenomena from Epistemology:

+1. **Subjectivism**: This is the epistemological position that knowledge is inherently subjective and that individuals can only know the world from their own perspective.
+In this view, all knowledge is filtered through personal experiences, making it difficult to objectively understand or describe the world outside of one’s own cognitive framework.
+2. **Solipsism**: This is an extreme form of subjectivism where one believes that only their own mind is sure to exist.
+All external reality, including other minds and objects, are perceived as extensions or projections of the individual's own mind.
+While not commonly held, solipsism reflects a view where the external world is interpreted purely in terms of the individual's experiences and behaviors.
+3. **Phenomenalism**: This theory posits that physical objects and events are reducible to sensory experiences.
+From this perspective, the external world is understood primarily through the individual's perceptual experiences.
+The implication here is that understanding of external objects is always mediated by personal sensory experiences, which can lead to interpreting external phenomena as specialized cases of one's own experiences.
+4. **Hermeneutic Circle**: In the context of epistemology, the hermeneutic circle refers to the idea that understanding is always a process of interpreting parts of an experience in the context of the whole and vice versa.
+This can lead to a situation where one's understanding of external objects is always influenced by their own preconceptions and experiences, potentially leading to a recursive interpretation where external behavior is seen as a reflection of one's own.

+If someone may think that it's easy to avoid such pitfalls and fallacies, there is the effect of [theory-ladenness](https://en.wikipedia.org/wiki/Theory-ladenness) -- when our perception of reality is shaped by our _theories_ of it.
+And, at the second step, measurements of reality contribute back to theories that affected those measurements (self-reinforcement loop).
+Notable example of such self-reinforcement is quantum indeterminism in the [Copenhagen interpretation](https://en.wikipedia.org/wiki/Copenhagen_interpretation) of QM.
+[Superdeterminism loophole](https://en.wikipedia.org/wiki/Superdeterminism) in Bell's theorem says that Indeterminist and Determinist hypotheses are both consistent with theoretical predictions, but the latter is largely rejected on an irrational grounds ("We don't want to live in a world where scientific discovery isn't possible" (because of Determinism)).

+_Note that as it has been mentioned above, theories of subjectivity outlined here (Observer/Agency) are fully compatible with Superdeterminism.
+And Indeterminism by itself does not support Agency (it creates "random will" instead of "free will")._

+_Subjectivity_ (here, in a form of Observer and its theories of itself and Reality) is what actually distinguishes Epistemology from Ontology.
+The former deals with live human knowledge as it exists in our minds and, just because of that, there is an _implicit Observer_ in every mental representation of an Object.
+The latter (Ontology) is a _from of knowledge_ that is fully stripped from Subjectivity.
+It's not a someone's _point of view_.
+Observers may exist there, but only as objects/things.

+Actually, Ontology may contain a functional Observer, it's not a fundamental limitation.
+But we need to objectivise the process of observing -- by reducing subjectivity to objectivity.
+It isn't that simple.
+Some problems can be _ontologized_ relatively simply.
+Like, trivially, spatial relation between two objects.
+But the most are in the class of _hardly formalizable_ ones.
+Knowledge that relies on _feelings_, _emotions_, _motivation_, _intuition_ and other phenomena of this kind are pretty hard to express/describe/define using common ontological tools like RDF/OWL-based ontologies.
+It _is_ possible, but corresponding ontologies will be _huge_ in size (number of statements, because of aggressive materialization of self-referentiality).
+Working with such form of knowledge representation manually (without proper tools) is challenging.
+This is the main reason why traditional forms of ontologies aren't that popular in modeling higher mental functions: they can't catch and express essential properties of consciousness.
+Nevertheless, "subjectivization" of ontologies is possible and Memoria Framework will be exploring this area (see below).

+## Intrapersonal Intelligence ##

+TBC...

 ## Computational Consciousness ##

 ### Self-Referential Machine ###